Ockenfuss/tipps/CommandLineTipps.md

 # Tmux
 Terminal multiplexer.
 Allows to keep your session alive after remote logout.
-Generally, most funcionality is availabel after you press your tmux leader key like <C-a>.
+Generally, most funcionality is available after you press your tmux leader key like <C-a>.
 ```shell
 tmux ls #List active sessions
 tmux a -t main #Attach to session main